OneOfTheInfiniteMonkeys/MTDL/README.md

 Use of magnetic stand off feet to attach the MagTag to a metallic surface will modify the devices temperature responsiveness and thermal heat soak profile.
 Where not powered from the USB port and the attachment point moves largely with the environment (room) the impact would be anticipated to somewhat limited, if somewhat slower than the air temperature change.

 For sensing of the ambient temperature, air flow over the rear of the MagTag should ideally not be restricted.
-Testing within a <a href="https://raw.githubusercontent.com/OneOfTheInfiniteMonkeys/MTMP/main/images/MagTag-MacroPad-00.png" target="_blank">plastic<a> case where the MagTag was substantially attached to the housing demonstrated reasonable thermal responsiveness arising from the design decisions, materials and construction.
+Testing within a <a href="https://raw.githubusercontent.com/OneOfTheInfiniteMonkeys/MTMP/main/images/MagTag-MacroPad-00.png" target="_blank">plastic</a> case where the MagTag was substantially attached to the housing demonstrated reasonable thermal responsiveness arising from the design decisions, materials and construction.

 ## Calibration
 To calibrate the device a performance curve was obtained as shown below.
 Depending on the level of accuracy required various mechanisms might be employed.
 Such as polynomials or look up tables.
 In the release software it was elected to implement a straightforward compensation based on a straight line y = mx + c.
 The device specification points to 1 C per bit and though each measurement point was repeated three times, the variation observed might be associated with measurement uncertainty of the characterisation system rather than the device its self.
 For other MagTag devices it is probably satisfactory to assess the offset at a reference temperature to achieve reasonable performance.